Optimizing Site Speed with Lazy-Loading Images in Liquid

 loading="eager"

-4. Preparing Image Data in Liquid
+3. Preparing Responsive Images in Liquid

 liquidCopyEdit{%- assign img = product.featured_image -%}